 The probiotics our vet recommended were the Purina Pro Plan FortiFlora.
 Each packet was filled with a beige powder that we sprinkled on his hard or dry food.
 Both Kenzo & Vīk were very interested in their food when it had the probiotics on it, so we decided to continue using it even after Vík had finished his round of antibiotics.

-You do not need a vet to prescribe probiotics for your dog, but I would recommend discussing it with them before adding it to your dogs daily routine.
+You don’t need a vet to prescribe probiotics for your dog, but I would discuss it with them before adding it to your dogs daily routine.